 Can the current fellow be contacted with further questions about the application/fellowship experience to date?

 How long has the Nicklaus Children’s Fellowship Program existed?

-The fellowship program has existed for nearly 20 years.
+The fellowship program has existed for over 10 years.

 Can the administrative fellowship program substitute as the administrative residency requirement for my university’s degree program?